Skip to main content

 As a public sector organisation we carry out assessments on our direct suppliers in accordance with the Public Contracts Regulations 2015 (and have done so since the implementation of these Regulations).
 Details of actions completed by the PPF to identify and prevent modern slavery are described below:

-• We assess the supplier’s approach to preventing slavery and human trafficking and relevant policies.
+• Supplier approaches to preventing slavery and human trafficking and relevant policies are reviewed and assessed for their completeness.

-• Check whether the organisation (or any person within it) has been convicted under any slavery laws in the countries in which it operates within the last five years.
+• Checks are completed on whether organisations (or any person within it) have been convicted under slavery laws in the countries in which they operate within the last five years.

-• We hold a monthly governance forum for vendor assurance.
+• A governance forum for vendor assurance is held monthly.
 Modern slavery risk is reviewed and assessed at this forum which determines the requirement for any further assurance including site visits.

 • Annual review of our Group 1 suppliers that allows us to identify and monitor possible issues around slavery and human trafficking.